sakaiproject/sakai/sitestats/readme.txt

 as Activity in the Overview page.

-6. Known bugs/issues/limitations
+7. Known bugs/issues/limitations
 -----------------------
 - Assignments tool: SAK-4315: When grading in Assignments, 'asn.submit.submission' events are logged to SAKAI_EVENT instead of 'asn.grade.submission' (FIXED in r11229);
 - Email archive: unable to process email attachments (no reference to site id);
 - Discussion tool: SAK-5340: Category related events are always logged as 'disc.null' (FIXED in r11194);
 - Message Center: SAK-5341: Events logged should have unique ID and normalized reference;
-- SiteStats is not cluster-aware (yet);

-7. Contact
+8. Contact
 -----------------------
 SiteStats is written by Nuno Fernandes at Universidade Fernando Pessoa.
 If you wish, feel free to submit patches or any other contributions.